Ada-Developers-Academy/core-interlude-2/career-paths/activity-specialized-fields-jigsaw.md

 ### Research Round

-Each research group will be assigned an API to research.
+Each research group will be assigned a specialized field to research.

-You will be learning and teaching each other about other APIs, what they do, what they can't do, and how to read the documentation.
+You will be learning and teaching each other about other fields, what they focus on, how they are applied, and how to get started with them.

 ### Specialized Fields